 Accident Claims UK can support you if you decide to take legal action.
 Our team of advisors can walk you through the process and review your case with you.
 You will be given free legal advice about claiming as well.
 If your workplace accident claim appears viable, they could refer you to one of our personal injury solicitors.
 If they agree to work on your case, they will do so on a No Win No Fee basis.

-For free information on making a compensation claim, please call us on 0800 073 8801 today.
+For free information on making a compensation claim with a reputable law firm experienced in employment law and personal injury law, please call us on 0800 073 8801 today.
 To learn more about your rights after an injury at work, please continue reading.

 Select A Section

 - A Guide On Must You Be An Employee To Claim For A Workplace Injury?

 - What Is A Work-Related Accident?